junder-git/app1_dockercompose_python_discord_quart/README.md

 #### Discord API Setup
 1. Visit [Discord Developer Portal](https://discord.com/developers)
 2. Create a new application
+3. Add the redirect url http://localhost:5000/callback
-3. Copy the OAuth2 Secret Key and Client Key to the `.env` file
+5. Copy the OAuth2 Secret Key and Client Key to the `.env` file
+6. Invite the bot to the server from discord dev portal with bot scope and admin permissions.

 #### YouTube Data API Setup
 1. Visit [YouTube Data API Portal](https://developers.google.com/youtube/v3)
 2. Create a new application